veit/jupyter-tutorial/docs/web/dashboards/panel/install.rst

 Installation
 ============

-Ihr könnt Panel in der virtuellen Umgebung eurer Jupyter-Kernels installieren
-mit:
+You can install Panel in the virtual environment of your Jupyter kernel with:

 .. code-block:: console